-- 13. Supplies - 14.
-Taxes.
-Deduct taxes directly related to the rental activity.
-Deduct the proportionate share of real estate taxes.
-You may not deduct taxes based on income.
-You may deduct gross receipts and business privilege taxes. - 15.
-Utilities.
-Deduct the cost of ordinary and necessary telephone calls related to your rental activities or royalty income.
-However, the base rate (including taxes and other charges) for telephone service for the first telephone line into your residence is a personal expense and is not deductible. - 16.
-Depreciation expense.
+- 16. Depreciation expense.
 See DIFFERENCES BETWEEN PA PIT AND IRS beginning on Page 9.
 You may use any other generally accepted depreciation method, but you must use it consistently. - 17.
 Other expenses.
 Please itemize. - 18.
 Total Expenses.
 Add Lines 3 through 17. - 19.
 Income.
 Subtract Line 18 from Line 1 or 2. - Loss.
 Subtract Line 1 or 2 from Line 18, and fill in the oval.
 NOTE: PA law does not permit losses from property rented where there is no intent to realize a profit. - 21.
 Net Income (Loss).
 Add the net income (loss) amounts from Lines 19 and 20 for each property.
 If a net loss, please fill in the oval.
-NOTE: Pennsylvania does not follow federal At-Risk Rules or Passive Activity Loss Rules. - 22.
-Rent or Royalty Income (Loss) from PAS Corporations and Partnerships.
+NOTE: Pennsylvania does not follow federal At-Risk Rules or Passive Activity Loss Rules.

+- 22. Rent or Royalty Income (Loss) from PA S Corporations and Partnerships.
 For Line 22, enter the rent and royalty income (loss) amounts from your PA Schedule(s) RK-1 or NRK-1.
 If PA Schedules RK-1 or NRK-1 are not provided, enter the amount from the federal Schedule K-1.
 Include a statement providing the entity name and FEIN along with the income (loss) by entity if rent or royalty income (loss) from any pass-through entity is reported on this line. - 23.
 Net Rent and Royalty Income (Loss).
 Add Lines 21 and 22.
 Include the total on Line 6 of your PA-40.